 Employees may be requested to sign for receipt of a warning letter and will be given an opportunity to state any objections.
 Refusal by the employee to sign a warning letter does not make the warning invalid.
 A witness may be requested to sign the warning notice stating that the employee refused acceptance of the warning.

-Download this sample letter of warning if you do not have a template you are currently using.
+Click here to view a sample letter of warning from the South African Labour Guide, if you do not have a template you are currently using.

 To avoid any complications for not following the correct procedures, it may be in your best interest to consult a labour advisor for advice in this regard.